kurt-krueckeberg/pn/update-on-treatments-for-neuropathy.md

 # The Poblem

 I have peripheral neuropathy that has gotten to the point that I have trouble walking and by 11am my foot and lower legs get really uncomfortable and that grows worse as the day progresse.
-I cope with this by walking every day on the treadmill for .9 miles.
+I cope with this by walking every day on the treadmill at the YMCA for .9 miles.
 At night I rub my foot and ankles with capsaicin cream.
 I am of course takig gabapentin and other medicines.
 Thankfully my feet up to now don't cause terrible problems when I sleep, but my hands do.

 I am now seeing both a nurse practioner at Parkview Neurology who has precribed 600mg of gabapentin 3x/day, and I am also seeing Dr. Jon Karl, a pain doctor at